Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

 \subsection{The Bound SMC's Dark Matter Halo}

-The density field of the Bound SMC Expansion at MW infall is shown in Panel \textit{e} of Figure \ref{fig:composite}.
+The density field of the Bound SMC Expansion at MW infall is shown in Panel (\textit{e}) of Figure \ref{fig:composite}.
 Like its debris, the bound SMC halo has been tidally stretched by the LMC, and is significantly elongated along roughly the SMC's direction of travel.

-To quantify the shape evolution of the SMC's halo, we plot the time evolution of the power in the harmonics of the Bound SMC expansion in Figure \ref{fig:modes_smc}.
-Several features are notable, including: 1) the decreasing strength of the monopole as the SMC loses mass; 2) the dipole peaks after pericenter passages with delays of 360 Myr and 250 Myr for the first and second pericenter, respectively (roughly half the delay seen in the LMC); and 3) the quadrupole peaks at pericenter.
+To quantify the shape evolution of the SMC's halo, we plot the time-evolution of the power in the harmonics of the Bound SMC expansion in Figure \ref{fig:modes_smc}.
+Several features are notable, including (1) the decreasing strength of the monopole as the SMC loses mass; (2) the dipole peaks after pericenter passages with delays of 360 and 250 Myr for the first and second pericenter, respectively (roughly half the delay seen in the LMC); and (3) the quadrupole peaks at pericenter.
 The magnitude of the SMC's dipole peaks is comparable to the dipole peaks seen in the LMC relative to the monopole ($\sim0.002)$.
 However, the SMC's quadrupole peaks are nearly twice the relative amplitude of its dipole peaks (and an order of magnitude stronger than the LMC's quadrupole peaks).
 The quadrupole indicates significant tidal elongation of the Bound SMC by the LMC.
 At MW infall (the right edge of the plot), the SMC's quadrupole is at its maximum, indicating the highest level of tidal distortion seen during this simulation.
-As the SMC's orbit continues to decay to present day, the quadrupole is expected to increase in strength.
+As the SMC's orbit continues to decay to present-day, the quadrupole is expected to increase in strength.

 Similar behavior has been seen in simulations of the LMC-MW system by \citet{lilleengen_effect_2023}, who reported that the LMC's quadrupole is excited by the MW's tides and is the strongest $l>0$ harmonic in the LMC during its recent pericenter with the MW.
-Again, this reinforces a consistent picture of coefficient evolution during mergers with $\sim 1:10$ mass ratios, where: 1) both the host and satellite experience dipole peaks after pericenter passages of the satellite due to their density center displacements.
-2) Both galaxies also experience quadrupole peaks at pericenter, though these have differing causes.
+Again, this provides evidence for a consistent hierarchy of coefficient evolution during mergers with $\sim 1:10$ mass ratios, where (1) both the host and satellite experience dipole peaks after pericenter passages of the satellite due to their density center displacements, and (2) Both galaxies also experience quadrupole peaks at pericenter, although these have differing causes.
 The satellite's quadrupole dominates its expansion and is caused by the host's tides, while the host's quadrupole captures the satellite's dynamical friction wake and is weaker than its dipole.